 Welcome to my Blog!

-Join me at Aperture Astronomy as I discuss my ongoing quest to understand the night sky.
+Join me, Backyard Astronomer Paul, as I discuss my ongoing quest to understand the night sky.
 Stargazing is a recently-rekindled hobby of mine, so here I log my ongoing learning about the Moon, Sun, planets, Milky Way Galaxy, and the universe beyond.

 Backyard Astronomy via Telescope, Binoculars, Sketching, and Astrophotography